 Address: 2120 Oxford Street #2250, Berkeley, CA 94720

-Dates and hours: Open Wednesday, Thursday, and Sunday 11am to 7pm, and Friday and Saturday 11am to 9PM.
+Dates and hours: Open Wednesday, Thursday, Saturday & Sunday 11am to 7pm.
 Closed on Monday and Tuesday.

-Admission: $12 General Admission.
+Admission: $14 General Admission and $12 Non-UC Berkeley Students.
 BAMPFA members, UC Berkeley students, faculty, staff, and youth 18 and under with one adult are FREE.
 Tickets for film screenings and other ticketed events can be purchased at the event.

 Directions: Take the train to the Richmond Station, connect to BART, and get off at the Downtown Berkeley stop, which is just a short walk from the museum.